Manjari-sharan/Coffee-Shop-Sales-Analysis-Project/README.md

 Python Visualization packages : Matplotlib, Seaborn

-# Key Insights
+# Objectives
 <b>Understand Sales Trends:</b> To analyse sales performance based on transaction date, time, and store location to identify peak periods and low-demand times.

-Product Category Analysis: To evaluate the performance of different product categories and types to identify high-revenue and low-performing items.
+<b>Product Category Analysis:</b> To evaluate the performance of different product categories and types to identify high-revenue and low-performing items.

-Customer Traffic Insights: To determine the busiest hours and days to optimize staffing and inventory management.
+<b>Customer Traffic Insights:</b> To determine the busiest hours and days to optimize staffing and inventory management.

-Enhance Customer Experience: To identify the most popular products and transaction times to better cater to customer preferences and streamline operations
+<b>Enhance Customer Experience:</b> To identify the most popular products and transaction times to better cater to customer preferences and streamline operations

-# Outcomes
+# Key Insights
 After analysing the data, here are the major insights I found:

 1. Total Sales and Transactions: Over the six-month period, the coffee shop generated $698,812 698812 in sales from 149,456 transactions across three store locations.